yamigr/pusudb/README.md

 ### UNSUBSCRIBE

 The data can be a STRING or ARRAY to subscribe multiple keys.
+When the websocket connection is closed, the key will unsubscribe automatically.

 ```
 Websocket